I3S-ESSnet/Documents/oslo-meeting/minutes.md

 * At least a flyer
 * a tutorial for the developers (for the users : tutorial on the language is the job of Eurostat) ==> Istat as beta users abd codevelopers of a tutorial on Trevas

+## Discussion on various points.

+Communication for ARC : a flyer is almost finished, a video will be made on the cooperation ARC-Relais (Manuel Soulier + quelqu'un d'Istat) ==> propose a list questions for the interview (4-5 minutes), see with Pedro

+### Year-end Hackathon

+subjects :
+* to push on the work on architecture, the cookbook and the examples (part of the architecture work)
+* finish the deliverables
+* to precise what we want to achieve with the Lisbon workshop
+* ARC-Relais integration
+* the platform (including deployment)

+organisation : an orevall linking framework based on the presentation of architecture

+duration : 5 days ?

+where : at Istat all travels and seminaires are cancelled until the end of the year, the same in every country ?